 With the Bible in my hand, I realize it is already open to that section.
 "He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away."

 I allow one last drop to fall from my eyes because I know, even though I will miss them, my grandparents are happy with no more pain and no more worries.
 They will forever be wrapped in warmth and love within God's arms, enjoying forever in the kingdom of Heaven.
 I let my grandmother's words echo through my mind:

 ~~~~~~~~~~~~~~~ EBtG ~~~~~~~~~~~~~~~

-I hope you enjoyed this chapter.
+AN – I hope you enjoyed this chapter.
 Sorry there wasn't a lot of conversation, but the original dream was really about a family member quietly reflecting and observing.
-It really did take a direction I did not plan, but honestly, I feel it turned out well. :D I know Demetri & Bella's passing is much like it was from The Notebook, but I just couldn't bear to have one die before the other, or even choose which would go before the other. ;) Besides that fact, what did you think?
+It really did take an unplanned direction, but honestly, I feel it turned out well. :D I know Demetri & Bella's passing is much like it was from The Notebook, but I just couldn't bear to have one die before the other, or even choose which would go before the other. ;) Besides this, what did you think?

 Reviews are like a loving hug. :D … … … I'd also be interested to learn if this story was recommended to you and where, or from whom.
 Even if you just happened to come across it, I'd be interested to know.
 Thank you for reading.